xin-huang/SeleDiff/README.md

 ## Examples
 Here is an example to show how `SeleDiff.jar` tests and estimates selection differences between populations.
 Four populations (YRI, CEU, CHB, CHD) from [HapMap3 (release3)](http://hapmap.ncbi.nlm.nih.gov/) were extracted.
 CHB and CHD were merged into one population called CHS.
 Correlated individuals and SNPs which major allele frequencies are less than 0.05 were removed.
-All the genetics data are stored in EIGENSTRAT format.
+All the genetic data are stored in EIGENSTRAT format.

 ### Estimate Selection Differences in SNPs